odemur/spring-boot-rest-api/README.md

 # REST API built on Java and Spring Boot
-A REST API Application built on Java, Spring Boot, H2, PostgreSQL and MySQL Server.
+A REST API built on Java, Spring Boot and H2, PostgreSQL or MySQL Server database.

 ## Live demo on Heroku
 **Endpoint for requests:** <br />